History¶

 Project Status¶

-Following the review, we decided that rather than switching to one of these newer formats, it was worth updating our old implementation to work better with recent Python versions, as well as to provide implementations for other platforms: the JVM (using Kotlin), .NET, Go, Rust, D and JavaScript.
+Following the review, we decided that rather than switching to one of these newer formats, it was worth updating our old implementation to work better with recent Python versions, as well as to provide implementations for other platforms: the JVM (using Kotlin), .NET, Go, Rust, D, JavaScript, Ruby, Elixir, Nim and Dart.

 Reporting Problems¶